About Muenster State Bank

 Toll Free: (877)276-5554

-According to the Federal Trade Commission (FTC), phishers send an email or pop-up message that claims to be from a business or organization that you deal with – for example, your Internet service provider (ISP), bank, online payment service, or even a government agency.
+Phishers may call or send an email or pop-up message that claims to be from a business or organization that you deal with – for example, your bank or even a government agency.
 The message usually says that you need to "update" or "validate" your account information.
 It might threaten some dire consequence if you don't respond.
 The message directs you to a Web site that looks just like a legitimate organization's site, but it isn't.
-The purpose of the bogus site?
-To trick you into divulging your personal information so the operators can steal your identity and run up bills or commit crimes in your name.
+The purpose of the bogus site is to trick you into divulging your personal information so the operators can steal your identity and run up bills or commit crimes in your name.
+IT IS IMPORTANT TO NOT RESPOND TO SUCH PHONE CALLS OR E-MAILS!

-If you get an email or pop-up message that asks for personal or financial information, do not reply or click on the link in the message.
+- If you receive a phone call, email or pop-up message that asks for personal or financial information, do not reply or click on the link in the message.
 Legitimate companies don't ask for this information via email.
-If you are concerned about your account, contact the organization in the email using a telephone number you know to be genuine, or open a new Internet browser session and type in the company's correct Web address.
-In any case, don't cut and paste the link in the message.

-The FTC works for the consumer to prevent fraudulent, deceptive and unfair business practices in the marketplace and to provide information to help consumers spot, stop, and avoid them.
-To file a complaint or to get free information on consumer issues, visit FTC or call toll-free, 1-877-FTC-HELP (1-877-382-4357); TTY: 1-866-653-4261.
-The FTC enters Internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure, online database available to hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.
+- The Federal Trade Commission works for the consumer to prevent fraudulent, deceptive and unfair business practices in the marketplace and to provide information to help consumers spot, stop, and avoid them.
+To file a complaint or to get free information on consumer issues, visit http://www.ftc.gov/ or call toll-free, 1-877-382-4357.

 Corporate Account Takeover & Online Business Banking